MSLNZ/msl-loadlib/docs/direct.rst

 LabVIEW
 -------
-Load a 64-bit **LabVIEW** library in 64-bit Python, see :ref:`here <labview-lib>` for the source code.
+Load a 64-bit LabVIEW library in 64-bit Python, see :ref:`here <labview-lib>` for the source code.
 *To load the 32-bit version in 32-bit Python use* ``'labview_lib32.dll'``. *Also, an appropriate LabVIEW* *Run-Time Engine must be installed.
 The LabVIEW example is only valid on Windows.*

 .. note::
    A LabVIEW library can be built in to a DLL using the ``__cdecl`` or  ``__stdcall`` calling convention.
-   Make sure that you specify the appropriate `libtype` when instantiating the :class:`LoadLibrary` class.
+   Make sure that you specify the appropriate `libtype` when instantiating the :class:`~msl.loadlib.load_library.LoadLibrary` class.

 .. code:: python